Category Archives: New York

 Video: Lots and Lands for Sale

-When looking to build on lots for sale in Frankfort NY, it is seldom wise to choose a lot in a section where most of the houses are twenty or thirty years old.
+When looking to build on lots for sale in Baldwinsville NY, it is seldom wise to choose a lot in a section where most of the houses are twenty or thirty years old.
 A vacant lot in such a section that was somehow missed when the rest of the houses were built is usually cheap enough that there is a temptation to buy it and build on it.
 Unless the older houses are unusually well kept and in really first class condition, the neighborhood will become obsolete as a high grade residential district before your house has served a normal life span.

 How Much Should One Pay for a Lot?

 How much can we afford to pay for a lot?
-Don’t buy a cheap lot for an expensive house in 13340 Frankfort.
+Don’t buy a cheap lot for an expensive house in 13027 Baldwinsville.
 If the lot costs about one fourth as much as the house, you won’t go far wrong.
 Much depends on what you consider important.
 If your finances are so limited that you must build a very inexpensive house, by all means find a cheap lot.

 On the other hand, an unusually large lot, with a perfect view and close to where you want to live, might be worth half as much as the house, or even more, if you can manage the financing.

-The cost of the lot in Frankfort, New York is the cost of everything necessary to pay for before the building of the house can start.
+The cost of the lot in Baldwinsville, New York is the cost of everything necessary to pay for before the building of the house can start.
 This is mentioned because, although one lot may seem less expensive than some other lot, when the leveling is considered and the utilities that may be in and paid for in one place may have to be added in another place, the price picture may change.
 Consider all the cost.

 The Soil and Land Structure